yokawasa/vscode-translator-voice/README.md

 * `translatorvoice.defaultVoiceEnabled`: Whether to enabled voice capability by default: true|false
 * `translatorvoice.defaultVoiceGender`: Default Gender for speaker (male|female)

+First, open `Settings editor` from the following VS Code menu command or use the keyboard shortcut `CTL + ,` (Mac: `Cmd + ,`).
+- On Windows/Linux - File > Preferences > Settings
+- On macOS - Code > Preferences > Settings

-Please go to `Settings` and choose `Translator Voice Configuration` in `Extensions` group in User settings, and update the settings options above.
+Then, choose `Translator Voice Configuration` in `Extensions` group in User settings, and finally update the settings options above.

 ![](assets/contribution-configurations.png)

+Please see also [this page](https://code.visualstudio.com/docs/getstarted/settings) for the detail of settings.

 ## Change Log
 See [Change Log](CHANGELOG.md)